Sanglorian/orcus/Orcus Player Options - current.md

 ### Skill Critical

-**Benefit:** If you roll a natural 20 with any check, you gain a +3 bonus to the final result.
+**Benefit:** If you roll a natural 20 with any skill or ability check, you gain a +3 bonus to the final result.

 ### Skill Focus
 **Prerequisite:** You must have at least one rank in the chosen skill